karayaman/Play-online-chess-with-real-chess-board/README.md

 It tracks your chess board via webcam.
 You should place it on top of your chess board.
 Make sure there is enough light in the environment and all squares are clearly visible.
 When you make a move on your chess board, it understands the move you made and transfers it to chess GUI by simulating mouse clicks(It clicks starting and ending squares of your move).
 This way, using your chess board, you can play chess in any chess program either websites like lichess.org, chess.com or desktop programs like Fritz, Chessmaster etc.

 ### Placing webcam on top of the chess board sounds difficult.
-Can I put my laptop aside with the web cam in the laptop display?
+Can I put my laptop aside with the webcam in the laptop display?

 Yes, you can do that with a small chess board.
 However placing webcam on top of the chess board is recommended.
 Personally, while using the program I am putting my laptop aside and it gives out moves via chess gui and show clocks.
 Instead of using laptop's webcam, I disable it and use my old android phone's camera as webcam using an app called DroidCam.
 I place my phone